Linaro/website/_posts/events/2022-07-26-linaro-and-qualcomm-present-qualcomm-tech-day.md

 ---
-title: Linaro and Qualcomm present Qualcomm Tech Day
+title: "Linaro and Qualcomm present Qualcomm Tech Day "
 event: qualcomm-tech-day
 description: >-
   Join us on Tuesday 6 September for our virtual Linaro Tech Day with Qualcomm